KristinHenry/vis.social/README.md

 	If you have any questions, feel free to reply to this message and we'll do our best to help you out.

+	If you're using a mobile app to sign up, you might not be seeing our full Rules.
+You may need to sign up through the browser client to see all of the instructions you'll need for a successful application to join our community.

 	-- vis.social moderation team